singh1114/best/_posts/2020-04-03-guide-to-decision-regression-trees.md

 ## Predictions in Regression Trees

 There are a few different ways in which we can predict a regression tree.
-In this post we are going to discuss,
+In this post, we are going to discuss,

 * Prediction using Stratification of feature space
 * Prediction using Tree Pruning

 ## Prediction using stratification of feature space

-As we have already discussed that while fitting trees we almost every time use greedy approach.
-We will use the same approach in here as well.
+As we have already discussed that while fitting trees we almost every time use the greedy approach.
+We will use the same approach here as well.

-At any given time of node(branch feature) determination, we want to reduce the value of Residual Sum of Squares(RSS).
+At any given time of node(branch feature) determination, we want to reduce the value of the `Residual Sum of Squares(RSS)`.

 Mathematically the value is given by,